Is ADHD Real?

 For more than four decades, pharmaceutical companies that make stimulant drugs have "sold" doctors on the idea that ADHD is real.
-Articles in respected medical journals were ghostwritten by marketing departments of drug companies.
-Drug companies sponsored medical conferences, and hired speakers to convince doctors that ADHD was a real disease that could be helped by their products.
+Articles in respected medical journals were ghostwritten by the marketing departments of drug companies.
+Drug companies sponsored medical conferences and hired speakers to convince doctors that ADHD was a real disease that could be helped by their products.
 Pediatricians and child psychiatrists were paid handsomely to become consultants for drug companies.
-Researchers with financial ties to pharmaceutical companies were paid handsomely to conduct studies that found the results that would help sell the company's drugs.
 The PR campaign by Pharma was more successful than they could have dreamed.
-Today, stimulants for children are a multi billion dollar industry.
+Today, stimulants for children are a multi-billion-dollar industry.

 3. Research studies show that ADHD has genetic causes.

-4. Brain scans show that ADHD kids have brain defects.
+4. Brain scans show that kids with ADHD have brain defects.

 Most of the activity in the brain is at the neuron level, not in the larger brain regions that we see with today's scans.
 Vast arrays of individual neurons interact in complex ways, but brain scans cannot show us how these neurons interact.

 5. ADHD has been around for a long time.

 Children, especially boys, with active temperaments have been around for a long time.
 Here is where Dr. Berzerin's description of the "active, externalizing, narcissistic, and participatory child" is particularly useful.
 This kind of child exists now and there is no reason to think that they didn't exist before.
 Childhood trauma like abuse or molestation, which can exacerbate these traits of temperament, has also been around for a long time and has been observed by authors, playwrights, and scientists.
 Parents who do not provide a calm, structured environment for their children have existed for a long time.